 - our Facebook page.

-In 2018, we conducted a survey in order to gain insights into the motivation of our participants and the impact Vegan Taste Week had on them.
-The results were extremely satisfactory:
+A survey which we conducted in order to gain insights into the motivation of our participants and the impact Vegan Taste Week had on them revealed extremely satisfactory results:

 - 64% of respondents ate somewhat or significantly more vegan food during VTW than before.
 21% ate completely vegan.